lqsullivan/lqsullivan.github.io/_posts/2018-05-30-finally-a-game-about-order-statistics.md

 The insight here that kind of undercuts the 'it's tricky' claim in footnote 3 is that this (like so many probability problems) is just fancy counting and division.
 Think of it like calculating outs in poker.
 The order statistic $X_{(i)} \geq x$ when each card $X_i \geq x$.
 The probability card $X_i \geq x$ is the number of ways you could draw a card with value $\geq x$ divided by the number of possible draws.
 Then we use the information we condition on to figure out how many cards are left and how many $\geq x$.
 Remember that cards have to be played sequentially, so there are no possible draws left less than the previously revealed card (order statistic $X_{(i-1)}$, and there are some cards we're holding that are above our minimum, which further limits the outs.

-## Simulation
+## Confirmation by simulation

+Ok, not *confirming*, just making myself more confident.
+But that doesn't rhyme.

 We've got the explicit expression now.
 It's got a product, it doesn't depend on the values of any card but our minimum (the rest just change the count of remaining cards), and a few test cases pass sanity checks.
 But it's easy for mistakes and oversights to sneak in, so, when it's easy to simulate the result, I like to check it that way too.

 **insert simulation results**

+## Examples

+## Future directions
+* Figure out the distribution of order statistics (maybe not much harder, since for discrete $p(X = x) = p(X \leq x) - p(X < x)$)
+* Make this a Shiny app so you can put this into practice at the table
+* Maybe there's a way to use this and the empirical win rates of teams to quantify the additional information players gain from the nonverbal communication?
+* Figure out why the game uses ninja stars
-* Why is it so satasfying to complete a run of close values?
+* Write up my feelings on why its so satasfying to complete a run of close values.
 Because you can see the cliff so obviously?
 * Why ninja stars?

+### Footnotes